HannahRichard13/INST326_Project_4/README.md

 Once you reopen the notebook by hitting the notebook button, it will show you your orignal notes as well as the edited notes with their timestamp.

 Other files:
-In the Content_folder, it holds a combination of all group members notes and code snippets.
+In the Content_folder, it holds a combination of my 10 notes/snippets.